 The good news is, it's not as difficult as it seems.
 Sure, it means learning new things, but it's really not that hard once you read how to do it properly and get to know what all the geeky words mean.

-- How to start a blog from scratch.
+- How to start a blog from scratch with no technical knowledge.

-- How to create engaging content on a new blog.
+- How to create engaging content that people want to read.

-- How to make money on your first day of blogging.
+- Bonus: How to make money on your first day of blogging.